chrissnell/chickenlittle/README.md

 # chickenlittle
-A RESTful service to get ahold of people, quickly.
+**A RESTful service to get ahold of people, quickly.**  Uses phone calls, SMS, and e-mail to send short messages to people registered with the service.
+Allows for per-user configurable contact plans (e.g., "Send me an SMS.
+If I don't reply within five minutes, call me on the phone.
+If I don't answer, keep calling back every ten minutes until I do.").
+Uses Twilio and Mailgun to handle the contacting.

 # Notice
 This is not ready for public consumption.
 Sorry.